jojogamerCt/meow/README.md

 - Hunting/Pokemon: `;p`
 - Fishing: `;f` 🎣
 - Battle: `;battle npc 1` (Recommend set Wailord lvl.
 100) `;team set wailord 1`
+- Explore: `;explore grass/fire` 🗺️ (⚠️This is only for Pokémeow patreons!
+This is still in beta, might change in the future)
 - Captcha solver: captcha solver currently boasts around a 90% accuracy rate 🎯.

 ## Extra Features